vega/altair/doc/user_guide/marks/errorbar.rst

 ~~~~~~~~~~

 An error bar summarizes an error range of quantitative values using a set of summary statistics,
 representing by rules (and optional end ticks).
-Error bars in Vega-Lite can either be used to aggregate
+Error bars in Altair can either be used to aggregate
 raw data or directly visualize aggregated data.

 To create an error bar, use ``mark_errorbar``.